cyfronet-co/rest-api-portal/doc/README.md

     allocations important for the site (drafts and allocations in negociation are not returned)
   * `/api/sites/:site_key/groups` - returns information about all
+    groups in Portal PLGrid.
+  * `/api/sites/:site_key/lcp_groups` - returns information about all
     groups important for the site.
   * `/api/sites/:site_key/users` - returns information about all users important for the site.
   * `/api/services/:service_key/users` - returns information about all users in service